Select your country to find our products and solutions

 The Group has designed and continues to expand a range of training programs (professional, technical, managerial, personal development) to support its employees and foster individual motivation and drive.
 Migrating its training programs to digital format remains a constant priority to guarantee equal access for all employees.

 In addition, new development experiences are persistently pursued, such as special projects in multi-cultural groups, opportunities to temporarily trade job positions, or mobility to new job functions and/or geographic locations.
 The Group is focusing on developing this mobility to guide its employees towards greater agility and open-mindedness.
-In an initial phase set for 2018, managers will be able to post their profile and expertise online to enhance their visibility and better take advantage of career opportunities.

 Attracting and developing talent